openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 # Protocol

 In this method, the Pre-Shared Key identifier (ID_CRED_PSK) is sent in message_3.
-The ID_CRED_PSK allows retrieval of CRED_PSK, a COSE_Key compatible authentication credential that contains the PSK.
+The ID_CRED_PSK allows retrieval of CRED_PSK, a COSE_Key compatible authentication credential that contains the external or resumption PSK.
 Through this document we will refer to the Pre-Shared Key authentication method as EDHOC-PSK.

 ## Credentials